KayanSirsat/Cliptool/README.md

 ﻿# ClipTool Project

-gonna upload the clipper file in some
+gonna upload the clipper file in some time